Do NOT Use "to + verb" After These 16 Common English Phrases!

 16. Be partial to → I'm partial to eating homemade meals.

-📌 Important: These expressions are memorized.
-There’s no separate grammar rule — just learn the patterns!
+Important: These expressions are fixed patterns.
+There’s no complex grammar rule—just learn them as complete phrases!

 ✅ I’m dedicated to improving my skills.